Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 Third, I probably will skip Mt.
 Beixia, make it a point-to-point

-route, and take the same route back to where we stared, and spend
+route, and take the same route back to where we start, and spend

 Fourth, during our hike, I saw many maple leaves on the trail, and